HumanSignal/label-studio/docs/source/templates/image_polygons.md

 <img src="/images/templates/semantic-segmentation-with-polygons.png" alt="" class="gif-border" width="552px" height="408px" />

-Add polygons to images to perform semantic segmentation.
+If you need to perform semantic segmentation on images using polygons, use this template.

 ## Template Preview